blacktyger/epic-software-manager/README.md

 - Download file/script and run
 - App will connect to epic-radar.com database to fetch official links, versions etc

-- If already using epic software before:
+- If already using epic software on this machine:
     - Provide paths to epic node and wallet config files
     - App will check your version against most up-to-date
     - Recommended action will be suggested as well as additional software